Axway/docker-cft/helm/transfer-cft/README.md

 ## Resources
 The resources needed for Transfer CFT to run correctly depends on how Transfer CFT is used.

-The resources needed to run Transfer CFT properly are based on the catalog size and in the number of transfers per hour.
+The resources needed to run Transfer CFT properly are based on the catalog size, the number of parallel transfers and the Transfer CFT's configuration.

-For memory use, you should add the value related to the catalog size to the value from the transfers per hour.
+For memory use, you should add the value related to the catalog size and the result of the equations about transfers.

-> **Example**: For a catalog with 10000 records and 1000 transfers/h, you should have 550Mi of memory = 500Mi (for the catalog) + 50Mi (for the transfer load).

 #### Catalog size
 Catalog Size | Disk space (MB) | Memory (Mi)